ChristophSchmidl/books/README.md

 ## Business

 - [ ] The Personal MBA: Master the Art of Business by **Josh Kaufman**
+- [ ] The Ten-Day MBA: A Step-by-Step Guide to Mastering the Skills Taught In America's Top Business Schools by **Steven Silbiger**
 - [ ] The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses by **Eric Ries**

 ## Novels